intel/zephyr.js/README.md

 EOF
 ```

-Now, you can build and run on qemu using this command:
+Now, you can build and run on QEMU using this command:
 ```bash
 make JS=samples/HelloWorld.js BOARD=qemu_x86 qemu
 ```